Deferred? Write a letter of continued interest and choose your EDII school!

 It’s precisely this quandary that I’m eager to explore through interdisciplinary collaborations that integrate fields such as biology, data science, and ethics.
 Examining centenarians, studying societies with exceptional longevity, and considering social attitudes toward aging are all essential if we aim to form holistic approaches to aging.

-Ultimately, the quest to extend our lifespan exemplifies both the triumphs and uncertainties of scientific progress.
+Ultimately, the quest to extend our lifespan exemplifies both the triumphs and uncertainties of scientific progress as it relates to the more subjective niceties of the human experience.
 I am relentlessly curious about this topic, and can’t wait to study it alongside others who share my passion.

 w